NASA-JSC-Robotics/phoebe_bridgeback/phoebe_safety/README.md

 ### Run node

 First, plug in the arduino device (USB) to your Linux computer.
-Can also plug in after you run the node.
+It can also plugged in after you run the node.

 In the terminator window, type one of these: